-Flat vT / Flat 55 vT are aware of the current position of the shutter through a specific object which should be linked to the analogous object of the shutter actuator in order to receive feedback.
+Flat is aware of the current position of the shutter through a specific object which should be linked to the analogous object of the shutter actuator in order to receive feedback.

-➤ Hold & Release: the device will send an order to move the shutter when the button is touched, and the order to stop it as soon as it is released.
+Hold & Release: the device will send an order to move the shutter when the button is touched, and the order to stop it as soon as it is released.
 Hence, short or long touches have the same effect: the shutter will remain in motion as long as the user keeps holding the button.

-The direction of this motion (upwards or downwards) will alternate with every touch, according to the following sequence: downwards $\rightarrow$ upwards $\rightarrow$ downwards $\rightarrow$ ...
+The direction of this motion (upwards or downwards) will alternate with every touch, according to the following sequence: downwards \rightarrow upwards \rightarrow downwards \rightarrow ...